davidanastasiu/tsda/README.md

 ### Validation Post Processing

-For postprocessing on validation set, you can run the following script on all the predictions at once and results for all agents will be store inside `vqa_results_val`
+For postprocessing on validation set, you can run the following script on all the predictions at once and results for all agents will be store inside `vqa_results_val`.

 ```bash
 cd tsda/evaluation